Food Resilience

 -

-During an activation, this team may assist with food distribution from local food banks and farms and help distribute shelter-in-place kits.
+During an activation, we may assist with food distribution from local sources such as stores and farms.

 -